brevzin/cpp_proposals/118x_spaceship/add-spaceship-to-lib.md

 This design for `optional` and `variant` is a result of [P0307R2](https://wg21.link/p0307r2).
 I do not know why `queue` and `stack` even have comparisons, or why `reverse_iterator` behaves this way.

 But the important thing is that we cannot change the semantics of `optional` - the previous solution of synthesizing a `weak_ordering` from applying `operator<` in both direction is not okay here.
 That would change the answer for some comparisons, and this paper will not change semantics.

 It turns out we cannot synthesize a `partial_ordering` either.
 The only sound way to do such a synthesis would be:

     :::cpp
-    partial_ordering __synthetic(Q const& a, Q const& b) {
+    partial_ordering __cmp_partial(Q const& a, Q const& b) {
         if (a == b) return partial_ordering::equivalent;
         if (a < b)  return partial_ordering::less;